qvik/swift/README.md

 ### Utils

-Put any source files containing global functions and [extensions]((https://developer.apple.com/library/prerelease/ios/documentation/Swift/Conceptual/Swift_Programming_Language/Extensions.html) here.
+Put any source files containing global functions and [extensions](https://developer.apple.com/library/prerelease/ios/documentation/Swift/Conceptual/Swift_Programming_Language/Extensions.html) here.

 ### View controllers

 Create a subgroup for each view.
 Place any related .xib files and their implementation files to the same subgroup as the view controller that uses them.
 If reusing .xibs in several views, create a group called *Common* for them.

+### Resources

+Put any resources files into subgroups under *Resources*.
+Always put images into *Images.xcassets* - images used from any HTML/WebView are an exception since they cannot be used from *Images.xcassets*.

 **[⬆ back to top](#table-of-contents)**